LG Ice Maker Not Dumping Ice into Bin - Easy Troubleshooting Tips

 So, you got this warm, humid air from outside, right?
 And it meets the cold, dry air inside the fridge.

 Okay, picture this: that drain line gets clogged up, and bam!
-A whole sheet of ice forms at the bottom of the freezer.
+A whole sheet of ice forms at the LG bottom freezer ice maker not dumping ice.

 Now you gotta manually defrost that sucker, and might even need to call in a pro to fix it up.
 It’s a real hassle when that drain line decides to take a break, am I right?